How to improve boiler efficiency

 Like a car that hasn’t started for a while, your boiler can seize up if it’s left off for prolonged periods, leading to expensive breakdowns.
 So switch your heating on once a week during the warmer months – just 15 minutes will do – to keep it ticking over.

-If you’ve tried all these tips and tricks above and you’re still struggling to heat your home and water efficiently, it might be time to get a new boiler.
+If you’ve tried all these tips and you’re still struggling to heat your home and water efficiently, it might be time to get a new boiler.